SandunK/cis_auditor/README.md

 This project is to audit and remedy a system according to the benchmarks supplied using configuration file

 ## Setup
-- run configure.sh as root user to configure the envirenment ` path_to_file/configure.sh`
 - run cis_benchmarks.py

 ## Edit Benchmarks